bitovi/hatchify/doc/guides/customizing-your-list.md

   />
   ```

-- In our app code above, we removed the `field` prop because extra columns represent brand new columns that inherently don't map directly to a field in our list.
+- In our app code above, we removed the `field` prop because Extra columns represent brand new columns that inherently don't map directly to a field in our list.
 Despite this, we still have access to the entire row's `record` object via `renderDataCell`, so we can still access any fields from our record that we need.
 - If you want your column to appear at the beginning of your list, you can set the `prepend` prop to true.

-With the two types of columns we just covered - extra and custom - you'll notice that when we made changes to our list, Hatchify continued to render all the other columns that we _didn't_ modify as it normally would.
+With the two types of columns we just covered - Extra and Custom - you'll notice that when we made changes to our list, Hatchify continued to render all the other columns that we _didn't_ modify as it normally would.
 So now let's take a look at how we can fully override Hatchify's column-rendering behavior.

 ### Fully overriding your list's columns